Stu-Vic/Project2_Visualize_Me_Captain/README.md

 # Project2_Visualize_Me_Captain
-Twitterazzi
+# Twitterazzi

 https://docs.google.com/document/d/1OyaQzLnUlCP1M5yW1of3k6namy92HghdryX1IblntQ8/edit

-Proposal & Design 7/6/2021 8:05pm
+# Proposal & Design

-We found a Kaggle dataset, of the top 50 twitter users, and the metadata of their tweets, such as date/time, likes, retweets, etc. We are going to analyse this data and display two key visualisations: an arc diagram illustrating which of the top 50 users have relationships with each other, and an interactive dashboard allowing a user to select a twitter user and display interactive tweet statistics for that user. https://www.trackmyhashtag.com/blog/free-twitter-datasets/
+We found a Kaggle dataset, of the top 50 twitter users, and the metadata of their tweets, such as date/time, likes, retweets, etc. We are going to analyse this data and display three key visualisations: an arc diagram illustrating which of the top 50 users have relationships with each other, and an interactive dashboard allowing a user to select a twitter user and display interactive tweet statistics for that user, and a wordcloud outlining the top hashtags for each twitter users. . https://www.trackmyhashtag.com/blog/free-twitter-datasets/

 The data is broken up into separate users and separate files.
-We will need to combine this data into a single database.
-The images and videos CSV files are mostly useless to us.
-The PDFs may form as an inspiration for the analysis but dont need to be included in the dataset.
+We needed to combine all the files (all named "tweets.csv") into a single database.
+The images and videos CSV files were joined and merged as part of statistical information.
+The PDFs were removed from the dataset. .

 We need to rename the “tweets” csv file, allocate the twitter user against against that data, and manually categorise each twitter user as we go, into the following:
 Gender of User (Male / Female / Organisation)
 Category or Vocation of User (Music, Sport, Entertainment, Politics, Technology, News / Media, Other)

+# Data
-The data will be uploaded into a Mongo Atlas DB, in Sydney.
+The data was uploaded into a Mongo Atlas DB, in AWS Sydney.
+There are two containers: Tweets_Combined, and ARC_Diagram.

-DB Structure
-Two tables
-Users:
-User_Twitter_User_ID (PK) (e.g. “fcbarcelona” or “harry_styles” or “nytimes”)
-User_FullName (“Harry Styles” or “Barack Obama”) User_Gender
-User_Vocation
-User_Pre_Computed_WordCloud_Words (100 words)
-User_NumTwitterFollowers (get manually)
-User_TwitterRank (get manually)
-User_NumImages
-User_NumVideos
-Tweets
-Twitter_User_ID (FK)
-Tweet_ID (number)
-Tweet_Time
-Tweet_Date
-Tweet_Content (string)
-Tweet_Type
-Tweet_Client
-Tweet_ReTweets (num)
-Tweet_Likes (num)
-Tweet_UserName
-@ mentions
-# mentions
+# Flask and API
-Third?
-For Arc-Diagram - Stu

-Repo Structure
-Resources (for datasets and csvs)
-Scripts & notebooks folder (for our analysis
-Assets folder (for website), including images, and other material used for website
+Flask is hosted on Heroku, with the following API routes /
+/wordcloudpage/
+/ARC_Diagram/
+/api/dashboard/  		 (dynamic)
+/api/dashboard/scatter  	 (dynamic)
+/api/identitylist/  		 (static)
+/api/wordcloud/ 		 (dynamic)

-ETL
+# ETL
 Separate Date and Time into two columns
 Apply Gender and Vocation categories to Users
 Apply each individual “tweets” CSV to a User_Twitter_User_ID